Celebration Tour

 Tour schedule

-The Celebration Tour will kick off with 4 dates at the London O2 Arena in October 2023.
-Tour stops in another 10 European cities will follow until early December.
+The Celebration Tour kicked off with 4 dates at the London O2 Arena in October 2023.
+Tour stops in another 10 European cities follow until early December.

 The North American leg of the tour was originally planned for the summer of 2023, but due to health issues, these dates were all rescheduled between December 2023 and April 2024.
-The final date is set for April 24 at the Palacio De Los Deportes in Mexico City.
+The final tour date will be a free show on May 4 at Copacabana Beach in Rio de Janeiro, Brazil.
+This brings the total of performed shows to 81.

 On the first day of sales, the tour has sold-out 36 shows and counting across Toronto, Chicago, New York, Los Angeles, London, Paris and more, with over 600,000 tickets sold.